Devon Kane Leads The Wildcats With 19 Points

 His second milestone of the 2011-12 season came at DePaul on Feb.
 8 when Perretta coached in his 1,000th career game, becoming just the seventh coach in the history of NCAA women's basketball at any level to coach 1,000 games at the same school.

-Perretta led his team last year to a 19-15 overall record and bid to the WNIT.
-This was the team's 10th postseason appearance in the last 13 seasons.
+Perretta led the 2011-12 team to a 19-15 overall record and bid to the WNIT.
 In the WNIT, the Wildcats defeated American and Illinois State before falling at Colorado in the third round.
-Villanova tallied a 4-0 mark in the Philadelphia Big Five last season to capture the program's 12th City Series title.
+Villanova tallied a 4-0 mark in the Philadelphia Big Five to capture the program's 13th City Series title.
 For his efforts, Perretta earned Big Five Coach of the Year accolades.
-Also, last year, he guided junior forward Laura Sweeney to second team All-Big East honors and redshirt freshman Lauren Burford to a spot on the Big East All-Rookie team.

 During the 2008-09 season, Perretta led the Wildcats to the NCAA Tournament for the ninth time in his Villanova career.
 This marked the ninth postseason appearance in the previous 10 years for the Wildcats.
 After playing in the 2000 WNIT, Villanova went to four consecutive NCAA Tournaments from 2001-2004 before playing in the WNIT in 2005, 2006 and 2008.
 Picked to finish 10th in the pre-season Big East Conference coaches poll, the Wildcats tallied a 10-6 league mark and finished tied for fourth in the conference standings.
 For his efforts in 2008-09, Perretta was named the Big East Conference Co-Coach of the Year.
 This is the third time in his career that he has garnered Big East Coach of the Year distinction.